techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-x50iplus-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

-Here’s how to move data from Asus ROG Phone 7 Ultimate to Samsung S23 with Wondershare Dr.Fone:
+Here’s how to move data from Honor X50i+ to Samsung S23 with Wondershare Dr.Fone:

 1. Download and install the app on your computer.
 2. Go to **Toolbox > Phone Transfer**.